logicalclocks/hopsworks/README.md

 <!-- <a href=""><img src="https://hopsworks.readthedocs.io/en/latest/_images/hopsworks.png" align="center"></a> -->

 <a href=""><img src="https://www.hops.io/wp-content/uploads/2018/07/Plants-Hops-icon-50x50-e1532970413999.png" align="left" hspace="10" vspace="6"></a>
 **Hopsworks** is a platform for both the design and operation of data analytics and machine learning applications.
-You can design ML applications in Jupyter notebooks in Python and operate them in workflows orchestrated by Airflow, while running on HopsFS, the world's most scalable HDFS-compatibledistributed hierarchical filesystem (<a href="https://www.usenix.org/conference/fast17/technical-sessions/presentation/niazi">peer-reviewed, 1.2m ops/sec on Spotify's Hadoop workload</a>).
+You can design ML applications in Jupyter notebooks in Python and operate them in workflows orchestrated by Airflow, while running on HopsFS, the world's most scalable HDFS-compatible distributed hierarchical filesystem (<a href="https://www.usenix.org/conference/fast17/technical-sessions/presentation/niazi">peer-reviewed, 1.2m ops/sec on Spotify's Hadoop workload</a>).
 HopsFS also <a href="http://www.diva-portal.org/smash/get/diva2:1260838/FULLTEXT01.pdf">solves the small-files problem of HDFS</a>, by storing small files on NVMe disks in the horizontally scalable metadata layer.
 Hopsworks is also a platform for data engineering, with support for Spark, Flink, and Kafka.
 As an on-premises platform, Hopsworks has unique support for project-based multi-tenancy, horizontally scalable ML pipelines, and managed GPUs-as-a-resource.

 <a href=""><img src="hopsworks-web/yo/app/images/what-is-hopsworks.png" align="center"></a>